Skip to main content

 What is DE&I?

-DE&I (Diversity, Equity & Inclusion) is a framework for fostering an inclusive workplace.
-When it comes to diversity in cybersecurity and at Panaseer, this can mean folks can be their authentic selves, with people here feeling included and part of the community we are building.
+DE&I (Diversity, Equity & Inclusion) is a framework for fostering an inclusive workplace culture.
+At Panaseer, this can mean folks can be their authentic selves, with people here feeling included and part of the community we are building.

 It can be as simple as giving visibility to facets of who we are.
 This month for instance is Pride Month, where we’ll run a mix of activities to celebrate and educate Seers about LGBTQ+ folk.